Installing Checkmate

 Now the application is running at http://<remote_server_ip>

-Optional Config:
+Optional config:

 If you want to monitor Docker containers, uncomment this line in docker-compose.yaml